 Although not completely weatherproof, the E-M5 Mark III is still a reliable companion for climbing photography.
 Olympus has truly created a gem with this camera.

-- 20MP Live MOS sensor that is portable and weatherproof
+- Portable and weatherproof 20MP Live MOS sensor

 - All-cross-type, 121-point on-chip phase-detection AF

-- Small 5-axis image stabilization built into the body (up to approx. 5.5 EV steps of compensation)
+- Built-in 5-axis image stabilization (up to approx. 5.5 EV steps of compensation)